syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 {% endtabs %}
 ![](Cell-Types_images/Cell-Types_img18.png)

 [CurrencyGroupSeparator](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCurrencyEditInfo~CurrencyGroupSeparator.html) is a string property in `GridStyleInfo` class which specifies the separator to be used for grouping digits.
-The default string is comma.
+The default string is `comma`.
 {% tabs %}
 {% highlight c# %}